PollingInc/polling-sdk-unity/README.md

 This SDK allows you to send events, log sessions and purchases, display embedded survey pages or show a specific survey seamlessly within your Unity application.

 Polling SDK provides an easy way to integrate polling functionality into your projects.
-This guide walks you through integrating the `.aar` package and initializing the SDK.
+This guide walks you through integrating the Plugins package + wrappers and initializing the SDK.

 ---